 An example of query debugging is illustrated in Fig. 1.
-In this example, a query, denoted Q, is evaluated at endpoint-1 and contains one federated service subquery SQ evaluated at endpoint-2.
+In this example, a query, denoted Q, is evaluated at endpoint-1 and contains one service pattern SQ evaluated at endpoint-2.
 All evaluations are performed through the proxy server.